-company's common equity.
+Another advantage of a broader opportunity set is that it allows us to find underpriced convertibles that have little equity exposure or "upside," and pair them with the issuing company's common equity.
 This provides the advantage of appreciation of the bond component if it comes back to fair value, as well as the coupon interest from the bond and the appreciation of the equity if the stock rallies.
 By pairing the two securities together, the portfolio maintains the desired equity exposure or upside potential, often with less risk than the straight equity.
 While this is not the predominate means of generating returns, it illustrates one of the benefits of combining the securities in a portfolio.

-We believe the inclusion of convertible securities, and the downside protection that they historically have provided investors, differentiates the strategy from other global equity portfolios.
+We believe the inclusion of convertible securities, and the potential for downside protection that they historically have provided investors, differentiates the strategy from other global equity portfolios.
 This dynamic creates a risk/reward profile that is compelling to an investor who desires equity participation but is willing to exchange maximum upside for potential downside protection.

-Risk and Reward2
+Risk and Reward

 Returns.
-A comparison of performance of the Calamos Global Opportunities strategy to its benchmark, the MSCI World Index, provides a frame of reference for understanding half of the risk/reward profile.
-Figure 4 shows the rolling five-year returns for the Global Opportunities strategy and the MSCI World Index for each quarter since the strategy's inception through March 31, 2012.
-The x-axis shows the index returns and the y-axis shows the strategy's returns for the corresponding time period.
-Dots above the bold diagonal line are periods when the portfolio outperformed and below the line are periods in which the portfolio underperformed.
+A comparison of performance of the Calamos Global Opportunities strategy to its benchmark, the MSCI ACWI Index, provides a frame of reference for understanding half of the risk/reward profile.
+Figure 4 shows the rolling five-year returns for the Global Opportunities strategy and the MSCI ACWI Index for each quarter since the strategy's inception through December 31, 2013.
+The x-axis shows the index returns and the y-axis